noahehall/theBookOfNoah/aws_developer.md

     - used to capture modifications to dynamodb tables for upto 24 hours
       + edits : capture the before and after
       + deletes: capture the before delete
-    - can be used to trigger lambda functions (e.g. to replicate data, or send emails via SES)
+    - can be used to trigger lambda functions (e.g. to replicate data, or send emails via SNS)
   25. what are batch operations
     - can read multiple items using BatchGetItem api
     - retrieve up to 1 Mb of data